bala-myself/FODS-assignment/README.md

 Visualize insights using Matplotlib or Seaborn.
 Feel free to contribute or use this data for your own analysis!

+Using this dataset, I can perform a variety of data science tasks.
+I'll start with data cleaning and preparation, then explore summary statistics and visualize the data using histograms, bar charts, and heatmaps.
+I can analyze correlations, compare different variables like ratings vs. prices, and investigate factors affecting revenue.
+Advanced tasks include building predictive models, clustering, and sentiment analysis if review text is available.
+I'll visualize insights with geographical mapping and time series analysis, and present findings through interactive dashboards or comprehensive reports.
+This analysis can provide valuable insights to enhance restaurant operations and marketing strategies.

 Contributors
 Balavignesh Shanmugam(bala-myself).